AxdeKlerk/Praise-The-Loud/Debugging.md

 -  **Bug:** *JS* delete confirmation not triggering when clicking the "Delete Profile" button.
 The issue was created when I moved my static file location from my app to my global settings.
 However, there were no errors in the *Django* server output.
 So in order to diagnose why the *JS* was not working, I wrote a *console log* statement to the top on my *JS* file to say "script.js loaded!".
 As this was not appearing in the console in *DevTools*, I knew that the *JS* was not being loaded.

--  **Fix:** I retraced my steps and found that I had not rerouted my script src in my base.*html*.
-I moved the static file location from 'my app/' and changed the path in the *html* file to the global location.
+-  **Fix:** I retraced my steps and found that I had not rerouted my script src in my base.*HTML*.
+I moved the static file location from 'my app/' and changed the path in the *HTML* file to the global location.

 -  **Lesson Learned:** Always check the console for errors and make sure that the *JS* is being loaded correctly before moving on with the project assuming that the error is not in the *JS*.
 I left the console.log at the top of my *Js* file as a reminder to check the console for errors at each step of the way.